SimpleITK/SimpleITK/Utilities/GenerateDocs/README.md

 ### Requirements

 - `GenerateDoc.py` requires Python 3 and the `pyyaml` package.
 - `SwigDocUpdate.sh` requires Python and the `regex` library.
-The regex library is required for a recursive regular expression used to match bracket pairs of mbox in LaTeX maths.
+The regex library is required for a recursive regular expression used to match bracket pairs of mbox in LaTeX math.
 R documentation doesn't implement all LaTeX, and leaving the `\mbox` and `\text` fields causes problems when creating PDF versions of documentation in the package build process.

 ## Usage: GenerateDoc.py